-Scientists have performed laboratory experiments on this type of cooking, and have found that HCAs form when amino acids (building blocks of proteins), sugars, and creatine (a chemical waste molecule generated from muscle metabolism) react to the high temperatures of the fire.
+Scientists have performed laboratory experiments on this type of cooking and have found that HCAs form when amino acids ― the building blocks of proteins ― sugars, and creatine ― chemical waste molecule generated from muscle metabolism ― react to the high temperatures of the fire.
 PAHs are formed when fat and juices from the meat drip onto the fire.
 They react with the heat to produce PAHs, which rise with the flames to coat the surface of the meat.

 The higher the temperature and the longer you cook the meat, the more of these chemicals are likely to form.
-Well-done meat, for example, will contain more than medium-rare meat.
-Any sort of cooking that causes charring (including grilling and barbequing) creates more PAHs.
-Barbequing, broiling, and frying produce the most.
+Well-done meat, for example, contains more than medium-rare meat.
+Any sort of cooking that causes charring, including grilling and barbecuing, creates more PAHs.
+Barbecuing, broiling, and frying produce the most.

-In 2012, for example, researchers analyzed data from over 60,000 people and found that those who consumed the most charred meat had an up to 60 percent increased risk of pancreatic cancer.
+In 2012, for example, researchers analyzed data from more than 60,000 people and found that those who consumed the most charred meat had an up to 60 percent increased risk of pancreatic cancer.

 2. Don’t Inhale

-The second danger of barbequing lies in the smoke.
-Barbeque smoke also contains PAHs that when inhaled, may damage your lungs.
+The second danger of barbecuing lies in the smoke.
+Barbecue smoke also contains PAHs that, when inhaled, may damage your lungs.

-You know how after you finish cooking you go inside and realize your shirt and your hair all smell like grill smoke?
-That’s evidence that the stuff got on you, and likely in you, too, if you were breathing in smoke while cooking!
+Do you know how after you finish cooking you go inside and realize your shirt and your hair all smell like grill smoke?
+That’s evidence that the stuff got on you and likely in you too if you were breathing in smoke while cooking.